 THAT DOES NOT MAKE SENSE

-I saw a news report a few years ago about an Elkhart, Indiana, resident who got up one morning.
+I drove through beautiful Elkhart, Indiana, yesterday, which made me recall a news report a few years ago about a resident of The City With a Heart who got up one morning.
 Of course, arising in the a.m. is not especially noteworthy.
-But when this denizen of the RV Capital of the World awoke, he discovered that the City had cut down a beautiful 33-foot spruce in his tree lawn – that strip of grass between the sidewalk and street – for use as the municipal Christmas tree.
+But when this denizen of the RV Capital of the World awoke, he discovered that the City had rather heartlessly cut down a beautiful 33-foot spruce in his tree lawn – that strip of grass between the sidewalk and street – for use as the municipal Christmas tree.

 The report was troubling to me.
 No, more than troubling.
 It simply did not make sense.
 Unless Indiana is different from most of the other states in the nation, a property owner whose property lies along a highway (known as an “abutting landowner”) is deemed to own the land to the middle of the highway, with the highway and portions beyond it merely reserved to the City or State (or whatever political subdivision it might be) as a “right-of-way.”

 And that’s what bothered me so.
 No one would question the City’s right to remove a tree that somehow created a hazard to the public using the highway.
-That is simply a reasonable exercise of the City’s privileges under the easement.
-But here, the City decided to save a few bucks by cutting down a free Christmas tree, not to facilitate use of the highway but instead for the purpose of decorating another part of town.
+That is a reasonable exercise of the City’s privileges under the easement.
+But here, the City decided to save a few bucks by cutting down a free Christmas tree, not to facilitate use of the highway but instead to decorate another part of town.

-The article suggested that maybe the whole episode resulted because a prior owner has asked that the tree be removed.
-Elkhart Building and Grounds Department head Mike Lightner said, “We thought we were doing a good thing by getting a tree removed from the tree lawn, for a resident who wanted it removed, and being able to repurpose it as a Christmas tree for other people to enjoy it instead of hauling it away, while saving the city some money.”
+The article suggested that maybe the whole episode resulted because a prior owner had asked that the tree be removed.
+Elkhart Building and Grounds Department head Mike Lightner said, “We thought we were doing a good thing by getting a tree removed from the tree lawn for a resident who wanted it removed, and being able to repurpose it as a Christmas tree for other people to enjoy it instead of hauling it away while saving the city some money.”

 While I was researching the issue, I stumbled across the obverse situation, where a homeowner who was hurt by a falling tree in the tree lawn blamed the City for not reasonably using its right-of-way, more particularly, not properly discharging its duty to inspect.

 Czaja v.
 Butler, 604 N.E.2d 9 (Ct.App.
 3rd Dist.
 Indiana, 1992).
 Karen and Joseph Czaja lived along U.S. Highway 6 in Butler, Indiana.
-There were three trees located on the State of Indiana right-of-way in the front yard of their home.
-On January 25, 1990 two severe storms blew through the city, causing severe damage in the area and blowing over several trees.
+There were three trees on the State of Indiana right-of-way in the front yard of their home.
+On January 25, 1990, two severe storms blew through the city, causing severe damage and blowing over several trees.
 The first storm dropped a 12” diameter limb from one of the trees in Czajas’ front yard onto U.S. 6.
 The City removed it after the first storm passed through.

 But later in the day, a second storm hit.
 Karen was returning from picking her children up from school during the storm.
 As she was waiting to turn into her driveway from the street, the tree closest to her driveway fell on top of her car, injuring her.